Blog

 Different ways to track the digital shelf

-There are two main ways to track the digital shelf.
-You can carry out a manual audit.
-Where you go through your product portfolio product by product to review all the different elements that make up the digital shelf.
+A manual audit is where you go through your product portfolio product by product across eRetailers to review all the different elements that make up the digital shelf.

-How to use a digital shelf analytic tool to monitor the digital shelf
+Option 1: How to use a digital shelf analytic tool to monitor the digital shelf

 A digital shelf analytics tool can be a great way to keep track of your digital shelf.
 These tools will provide you with a dashboard and metrics on all aspects of the digital shelf.
 This allows you to quickly spot gaps and areas for improvement.